Modafinil is a versatile medication.

 ADHD is strongly connected to problems with dopamine, but also has other factors that need to be considered.

-Diet has also been shown to play a major role in the development of ADHD .
+Diet has also been shown to play a significant role in the development of ADHD .

 Nutritional research has found that people with ADHD should avoid foods containing high-refined carbohydrates and sugars, as well as salt, added food dyes and coloring agents.